Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - Collapsed mode for Presets and Uploads (takes up less height)
 - Setting for automatically moving successfully uploaded videos to the recycle bin (java.awt.Desktop -- public boolean moveToTrash -- since 9)
+- Move auto numbering into VideoPreset to remember the numbering for each preset
+- User defined tags of some sort
+- do something with video meta data? https://github.com/artclarke/humble-video/blob/master/humble-video-demos/src/main/java/io/humble/video/demos/GetContainerInfo.java

 #### Java 11 (planned to be released at the end of september)
 - Toast notification when all uploads finished